Kotori316/QuarryPlus/temp_changelog.md

 ## Version 14.0.9
 - Update for new Forge.
 - Update for new Scala (**Requires 2.13.1 version of library.**)
 - Added option to stop machines with RS signal.
-(Need to change config option `EnableRSontrol`)
+(Need to change config option `EnableRSControl`)

 ## Version 14.0.8
 - Fixed - a crash of WorkbenchPlus in dedicated server due to an access to client only method. (#64)